-FOUR 0.5 FCE courses in ethnicity, immigration and/or pluralism from at least two different disciplines, chosen from the list of approved courses.
+ONE 0.5 FCE courses in ethnicity, immigration and/or pluralism from chosen from the list of approved courses.
 Courses taken for the Master’s degree may be counted toward this requirement, upon approval by the EIP Director.
-At least two of the courses will be in disciplines (departments) other than the one in which the student is enrolled.

-EIP3000H Coordinating Seminar: Ethnic, Immigration and Pluralism Studies (EIP3000H – see below) offered in the Fall or Winter semester and taught by the EIP director (students who have taken this course for the Master’s degree do not need to repeat it).
+EIP3000H Coordinating Seminar: Ethnic, Immigration and Pluralism Studies (EIP3000H – see below) offered in the Fall semester and taught by the EIP director (students who have taken this course for the Master’s degree do not need to repeat it).